Last updated March 6, 2019.

 It’s 5:49 pm on a Tuesday evening.
 You finish a blog post, hit publish, and head to dinner.
 When you arrive at the office on Wednesday, you eagerly check your metrics only to find that your post barely attracted a handful of visitors.
 And one of them was your mom.

 A frustrating situation for sure, but not unusual.
 In the crowded and competitive online world, your content doesn’t stand a chance unless you execute on a few content promotion ideas in addition to hitting publish.

 “But wait!” you might say.
 “I did everything right!
-I researched my blog post idea, crafted a quality piece of content and optimized it for SEO.
+I researched my blog topic, crafted a quality piece of content, and optimized it for SEO.
 Then, once it was published, I shared it with my email list and posted it on social media.
 What else could I have done?”

 Plenty.
 In fact, your job has barely started.

 Many experts cite the 80/20 rule, suggesting that 20% of the time you spend on content should be dedicated to the creative process and 80% to promotion.
 Yet, promotional strategy effectiveness tends to change.
 BuzzSumo just released a new Content Trends report that says the content promotion strategies we used just 3 years ago are 50% less effective today.
 Fifty percent!

 But, quite frankly, I’m relieved to see this data.
 3 years ago, many companies still favored quantity over quality and some companies are still stuck in that mindset.
 This report from BuzzSumo may be exactly what you need to convince your stakeholders that it’s time to slow down and focus on building quality content and real relationships with people who will engage with it.

 To that end, here are 5 content promotion ideas that can improve your game and the content marketing tools that make it easier.

 1. Build a Detailed Social Media Promotional Schedule for Each New Piece of Content